imgurbot12/lastlog/README.md

 ```

 NOTE: this functionality is only designed to work with UNIX systems
-that support either utmp/wtmp of lastlog database types.
+that support either utmp/wtmp or lastlog database types.